 The Nikon D750 ensures that every full-frame image you capture maintains rich gradation and stunning detail due to its exceptional 24.3 megapixels and EXPEED 4 image-processing engine.

 For superb image quality, even in low light situations, take advantage of a broad ISO range from ISO 100 to 12800 (expandable from ISO 50 equivalent to ISO 51200 equivalent).

 With high-speed shooting, you’ll never miss a moment:

 With a high-speed continuous shooting rate of about 6.5 frames per second and an Advanced Scene Recognition System that uses the 91K-pixel RGB sensor, you can capture even the fastest-moving subjects with excellent clarity.

 With the camera’s 51-point AF system and Group-area AF mode, you can ensure uncompromised subject identification and minimize back focusing even in low light conditions of up to -3 EV.

-The FX, DX, and 1.2x formats are three distinct still image formats offered by the D750, giving you the freedom to record your subjects in various settings or circumstances.
+The FX, DX, and 1.2x formats are three distinct still image formats offered by the D750, allowing you to record your subjects in various settings or circumstances.

 Take advantage of increased productivity and connectivity: